 So, Is Reddit Advertising Worth It?

-While it’s true that Reddit can’t be “hacked” as easy as other social platforms, it has enormous potential for those who put in the work to engage with the community and create value for others.
+While it’s true that Reddit can’t be “hacked” (marketing-wise) as easily as other social platforms, it has enormous potential for those who put in the work to engage with the community and create value for others.

-You may need to put in consistent effort into the channel for several weeks (or even months) before seeing too much results, but when you do, it can be huge.
+You may need to put in consistent effort for several weeks (or even months) before seeing results, but when you do, it can be huge.
 And you’ll have gained access to a tough market that competitors may have failed to capture.